-I do wear glasses, for watching TV, driving and any middle-distance viewing, and I should wear glasses for reading and close up work — but I don't.
+I wear glasses for watching TV, driving and any middle-distance viewing, and I should wear glasses for reading and close up work — but I don't.
 Like many middle-aged people, I find it a chore to continually change my glasses: distance, prescription sunglasses, reading glasses.

 Not to mention having to take them all off, so people one metre away from me are not a blur.
-Which often leads to the classic problem of, Where did I put my glasses!?
+This often leads to the classic question: Where did I put my glasses!?

 Better bedtime reading!